World's End Harem: Popularity

 By November 2018, the manga had over 3 million copies in circulation; over 5 million copies in circulation by December 2020; over 7 million copies in circulation December 2021; and over 9 million copies in circulation by May 2023.
 Due to the manga's popularity, some of its characters have become popular cosplay themes, causing a trend in Japan where fans attempt to replicate their iconic costumes.
 To commemorate the release of the manga's fifth volume, a collaborative event was held in Shueisha's adult magazine Weekly Playboy, in which 200 winners were selected to participate in an actual event that took place on March 17, 2018, at a bar in Shinjuku, Tokyo, where they were able to take pictures with gravure idols cosplaying as female characters from the series.

 Critical response

-The series received a mixed reception from critics.
-While it was praised for its unique approach to the harem genre, it was also criticized for its semi-apocalyptic setting, with many reviewers feeling it "didn't fit the harem format".
-Maxwell Freedman of Comic Book Resources stated, "The harem genre has long been controversial.
-Criticism ranges from trashy and repetitive right down to damnable and misogynistic.
-World's End Harem doesn't do a whole lot to counter these criticisms, but it does have some deceptive depth.
-As the manga goes on, it becomes increasingly psychological, exploring the dystopian ramifications of a female-only future instead of simply glorifying it as a male paradise.
-This doesn't change the fact that the majority of the manga's appeal is, of course, in the fanservice."
+Jonathon Greenall of CBR praised the series for its unique approach to the harem genre but criticized its semi-apocalyptic setting, stating that it did not fit the harem format.
+Maxwell Freedman of CBR noted that the harem genre has long been controversial, with criticism ranging from trashy and repetitive to misogynistic.
+He argued that while the series does little to counter such criticisms, it has some deceptive depth, becoming increasingly psychological as it explores the dystopian consequences of a female-only future rather than glorifying it as a male paradise.
+Freedman added that the majority of the manga's appeal nevertheless remained in its fanservice.